ci-dashboard/gitlab-ci-dashboard/README.md

 - **gitlab**: your gitlab server address
 - **token**: your gitlab token
-- **projectsFile**: a url to file that contains a list of projects you want to monitor, see below how to create it
+- **projectsFile**: url to file that contains a list of projects you want to monitor, see below how to create it
 - **gitlabciProtocol** (optional): protocol to access gitlabci api.
 Default: https
 - **hideSuccessCards** (optional): hide cards when change to success status.
 Default: false
 - **hideVersion** (optional): hide version of cards.
 Default: false